joshuaheck1/ad-deployment/README.md

   </tr>
 </table>
 <p>
- - Under "Select the deployment opertion", select Add a new forest and name it mydomain.com -> click Next.
+ - Under "Select the deployment operation", select Add a new forest and name it mydomain.com -> click Next.
 <p> - For the DSRM password, just use Password1.
 We will not use this at all.
 Click Next.</p>
 <br />